fbpx

 Nestled in the little-traveled Mastatal Mountains not far from the Pacific Coast, Rancho Mastatal is an oasis that will make you feel a world away from the tourist path.

 This sustainably-run eco lodge is one of the most interesting places we’ve ever stayed, and we can’t recommend it highly enough.
-Be prepared to relax and learn and eat the most delicious food.
-Oh, and bring a bathing suit so you can play in the nearby waterfall.
+Be prepared to relax and eat the most delicious food, all while learning about sustainability.

 And if you have the time, consider joining one of their courses on natural building, fermentation or wilderness first aid (to name a few options).